Bakalářský - povinně volitelný

 The course targets three audiences:

-1) Economists who want to understand and model how competing players (firms, interest groups, individual politicians and political parties) strategically shape economic policies.
+1) Economists who want to model how firms, interest groups, individual politicians and political parties strategically shape economic policies.

 2) Students of various fields who are interested in an introduction into game theory, and expect to use game-theoretical tools in various economic and political contexts.